reymarcflores3hesoyam/CCM101-Flores_Reymarc/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 AWS

 ### Recommendation
-AWS is a suitable choice for a global e-commerce company because it provides scalable and highly available cloud infrastructure.
-The company can deploy applications across different geographic locations to serve customers around the world.
-AWS also provides services that can automatically scale resources based on demand.
-This can help maintain availability during periods of high traffic.
+I would recommend AWS because the company needs infrastructure that can handle customers from different parts of the world.
+AWS provides scalable and highly available services that can support an e-commerce website.
+Resources can also be adjusted when there is an increase in website traffic.
+This can help the company maintain good availability during busy periods.

 ### Recommended Services
 - Amazon EC2